FPSG-UIUC/micro23-teaal-artifact/README.md

 ### Step 2: Pull the docker image

-We provide two options for obtaining the docker image.
+We provide three options for obtaining the docker image.
 Please choose one of the options listed below.

 #### Option 1: Use `docker-compose`